 With a well-designed search tool, it lets you easily find every picture or attachment you ever shared.
 Combined with the large storage, this makes Yahoo!
 Mail attractive to people who share a lot of attachments.

 However, some reviews say that Yahoo!
-Mail is unusable as lots of features throw errors or are only half-baked.
+Mail is unusable as lots of features throw errors or are only half-baked in Ymail.
 With its decline in popularity in recent years, which is also caused by scandals like the one where Yahoo gave access to all their email accounts to US authorities, it is worth noting that Yahoo!
 Mail is similar to Gmail in regards to user tracking and profiling.

 Here is a more detailed review of Yahoo!
 Mail features.